XavierBerger/RPi-Monitor/README.md

 For performance and security reason, **RPi-Monitor** separates the extraction of the information from the presentation of the information.

 The extraction of the information is done by a process designed to run as a daemon (which can be executed as root).
-The extracted key performance indicators (KPI) from the computer are stored them into a Round Robin Database (RRD) to keep an history of the health og the computer.

-**rpimonitord** is the perl script designed to start the monitoring daemon and the embedded web server giving access to the pages.
-The web server is running into a separate process owned by a non root user (the user 'pi' by default)
+The extracted key performance indicators (KPI) from the computer are stored them into a Round Robin Database (RRD) to keep an history of the health of the computer. rpimonitord is the perl script also starts the embedded web server giving access to the pages.
+The web server is running into a separate process owned by a non root user (the user 'pi' by default).

 The presentation of the information is performed by HTML5 pages.
 These pages dynamically download the information extracted from the previous script and perform the rendering the in a nice looking format